Login or Register for FREE!

 Last edited by kd7bbc.
 Register to edit

-Tags: math ohm's law electromotive force (voltage) resistance electrical current arrl chapter 3 arrl module 4
+Tags: math ohm's law electromotive force (voltage) resistance electrical current section1.3

 What is the current through a 100-ohm resistor connected across 200 volts?